Chemicals & plastics

 Challenges for the sector

 The Belgian plastics industry is hard at work in the transition towards a circular economy.
 Although there is clear progress, a multitude of challenges remain.
 How can we maintain plastic materials in the economic cycle by maintaining their quality and value?
-Increasing the lifespan of the materials and reusing recycled raw materials are crucial.
+It is essential to extend the lifespan of materials, by reusing them or recyclingAny recovery operation through which waste, including organic waste, is reprocessed to become substances, materials or products that can be used for their initial function or other functions. them at the end of their life cycle, but also by integrating more recycled raw materials into production processes.

 Eco-design and cooperation